Call Now

 On appeal, the Indiana Court of Appeals agreed with the trial court, finding the pat-down was Constitutional.
 The Court of Appeals pointed to the exception for pat-downs, stating that “[t]his narrowly drawn authority ‘permits a reasonable search for weapons for the protection of the police officer.”
 Furthermore, the Court noted that the officer “need not be absolutely certain that the individual is armed.”
 The Court found the Detective had reasonable suspicion for a pat-down in that the Defendant demonstrated “concerning behavior” such as, dropping his beer bottle, backing away from the Detective, the bulge in his waistband, and the Defendant immediately put his hands in his pocket.
 This behavior, coupled with the high crime area, was enough for the Court to determine the pat-down was reasonable, and therefore Constitutional.

 This case highlights the importance of staying up to date in the ever-changing legal landscape.
 Knowing the status of developments in the law is the key to avoiding criminal liability, as well as being an engaged citizenry in our participatory system of government.
-This blog post on a key new case was written by attorneys at Ciyou & Dixon, P.C. who handle criminal defense cases and appeals of criminal convictions throughout the state.
+This blog post on a key new case was written by attorneys at Dixon & Moseley, P.C. who handle criminal defense cases and appeals of criminal convictions throughout the state.
 This blog is written for educational purposes only.
 It is not intended as legal advice or a solicitation for services.
 It is an advertisement.

 1. This is not an absolute requirement.
 Many exceptions exist to the requirement of obtaining a search warrant, which are beyond the focus of this blog.